leeper/margins/README.md

 # margins #

 **margins** is an effort to port Stata's (closed source) [`margins`](http://www.stata.com/help.cgi?margins) command to R as an S3 generic method for calculating the marginal effects (or "partial effects") of covariates included in model objects (like those of classes "lm" and "glm").
+The package implements several useful features including:

+ - A type-safe wrapper around `predict()` called `prediction()` that always returns a tidy data frame.
-A plot method for the new "margins" class additionally ports the `marginsplot` command.
+ - A `plot()` method for the new "margins" class that ports Stata's `marginsplot` command.
+ - A `persp()` method for "lm", "glm", and "loess" objects to provide three-dimensional representations of response surfaces.
+ - An `image()` method for the same that produces flat, two-dimensional heatmap-style representations of response surfaces.
+ - A plotting function `cplot()` to provide the commonly needed visual summaries of predictions or marginal effects conditional on a second variable.

 ## Motivation ##